coredataengineers/CDE-BOOTCAMP/12_apache_kafka/04-Kafka-Topic-and-Configurations.md

 NOTE: To switch to `compact`, `delete`, you must go through `compact` first.

 * Default setting: delete
-* Is this configuration editable?: Yes
+* Is this configuration editable after a Topic has been created?: Yes

 ### `compression.type` – How to Pack Each Note